simonkolz/EKS-Cluster/README.md

 ```bash
 aws eks --region <region> update-kubeconfig --name <cluster-name>
 ```
-This command is used to connect your local machine’s kubectl to your EKS cluster.

 ### 4. Deply Helm Charts to deploy tools like cert-manager, NGINX Ingress Controller and externalDNS with Terraform

 Create your NGINX Ingress Controller, Cert-manager and ExternalDNS with the following: